DanMaklen/dmSpellLearning/Readme.md

 - You can study multiple spells in parralel, but only one per study session.
 - There is a cooldown between sessions. (min 1 hour, max.
 48 hours)

+### Spell Tome Loss
+While studying, you may over use the spell tome.
+Torn out pages, spill drinks on others, ...
+The spell tome may be unusable anymore!
+- A chance to lose the the spell tome after studying.
+  - The chance increase for longer study sessions.
+- After learning everything the spell tome has to offer you may decide to throw it away.

 ### Exhaustion
 If you have just finished a study session, you must rest a bit.
 - The exhaustion parameter scales with: